 Liverpool Civil Engineer responsible for the Mersey tunnel, also famous for inventing and patenting the football net and was vice President of what now is the RAC, designed and installed Prefabricated Concrete Panels for the Eldonian Village, Liverpool, 1904.
 He was a pioneer for modular housing projects at the start of the 1900’s.

-Our manufacturing facilities and technologies have moved on considerably since the early 1900’s and are evolving at an impressive rate.
+Our manufacturing facilities and technologies have moved on considerably since the early 1900’s (and definitely since the Roman domination era) and are evolving at an impressive rate.
 Many MMC systems are now integrating intelligence around monitoring, energy efficiency, AVC technology management and Artificial Intelligence (AI) learning, to offer a more controlled and sustainable product.
 At Ottersbrook, we can ensure that your technology is designed, tested, certified, transported and erected with the highest level of control, accuracy and certainty throughout the DfMA process, whatever the technology.
 Our manufacturing, on site, regulatory and certification experience, can make a significant difference to your costs and overall budget, so you don’t waste time reinventing many wheels that have turned before.
 We can also assist your project or ambition by providing opportunities to interact with other stakeholders, who are also looking for supply and delivery chain partners to share control and success in this evolving market.